andrebaceti/regen-timescale-db/README.md

 https://github.com/andrebaceti/regen-timescale-db

 ## Environment variables
-During the build or usage variables should be set:
+During the build or usage variables can be set:
-- **APP_NAME:** Sets the url that will be used to regenerate the database `/reload-db/$APP_NAME/`.
+- **APP_NAME [necessary]:** Sets the url that will be used to regenerate the database `/reload-db/$APP_NAME/`.
-- **DISPOSE_CONECTIONS:** This url may be called many times to dispose conections at Flask or Django.
+- **DISPOSE_CONECTIONS [optional]:** This url may be called many times to dispose conections at Flask or Django, if not set the image will not call end-point for connection dispose.
 The database during the regen is droped and rebuild what can leads to database errors.
 Usualy an end-point can be implemented, an example:

 ```
 @app.route('/pool-conections-dispose/')